starofrainnight/treasure-guarder/README.rst

     treasure-guarder ./treasure-guarder.yml

-**NOTICE**:
+**NOTICE:**

 1. Ensure latest git command exists in your shell environment
-1. Ensure you have rights to access to the source repository and the destination repository
+2. Ensure you have rights to access to the source repository and the destination repository
-1. Ensure there won't prompt password when pushing to destination repository
+3. Ensure there won't prompt password when pushing to destination repository
-1. Normally, the cache directory `.tgwork` will created under current working directory
+4. Normally, the cache directory `.tgwork` will created under current working directory

 Credits